What is life?

 I joined the Indian Army carrying nothing but my dead father's surname and the weight of my mother's silent tears.

 My mother was forty-two that year, yet she looked closer to sixty.
 Strands of white already threaded through her black hair.
 Her face had tightened into sharp lines carved by years of hunger, worry, and endless labor.
-She moved through each day with the slow, stubborn rhythm of someone who had never been allowed to stop.
+She moved through each day with the slow stubborn rhythm of someone who had never been allowed to stop.

 My father had disappeared the day I was born.
 He ran away with another woman and left behind only silence.
 I never saw his face.
 Never heard his voice.
 Never received a single word of explanation.
 He simply ceased to exist, as if I had never been born at all.

 We lived in a single rented room near the Jagannath Temple in Puri.
 The space was barely wide enough for a narrow cot and a small kerosene stove.
-The walls had once been painted pale green, but the color had peeled away in large flaky patches, revealing gray cement beneath.
+The walls had once been painted pale green, but the color had peeled away in large flaky patches, revealing grey cement beneath.
 A tiny window looked out onto the blank wall of the neighboring building, only two feet away.
 Sunlight rarely reached inside.

 My mother worked two jobs without rest.
 During the day she sat hunched over a sewing machine in a garment factory, stitching collars for ten rupees per hundred pieces.
 Her back curved like a question mark that no one ever answered.
 At night she cleaned offices in Connaught Place, scrubbing floors on her knees until her knuckles swelled and cracked.
 She slept no more than four hours each night.
 She never complained.
 She never asked why life had chosen her for this endless punishment.
 She simply kept moving, kept fighting, kept believing.

-she would whisper while rubbing oil into my tired shoulders.
+"God is watching, beta," she would whisper while rubbing oil into my tired shoulders.
 "Always watching."

 I wanted to believe her.
 I tried.
 But belief never settled comfortably inside my chest.